Resident Evil Outbreak: File 2: Controls

+Unlike the first game, the eight protagonists are each given extra items to start with in their inventory.
+Kevin Ryman and Mark Wilkins carry extra ammo for their handguns, Jim Chapman carries a lucky coin that increases the chance of shooting enemies with a critical shot, George Hamilton is equipped with a capsule shooter used to fire medicine or anti-virus pills at friends and enemies respectively, David King has a lighter to solve puzzles and make molotov cocktails, Alyssa Ashcroft is equipped with a stun gun, Yoko Suzuki holds a lucky charm that prevents instant death attacks and slows the virus infection rate, and Cindy Lennox carries a bandage that prevents her and others from bleeding.
+Some of the characters have new abilities.
+Kevin can attack enemies with his elbow, Yoko can push them away, Jim can do a timed combo swing with melee weapons, David can use his tool belt to unlock hatches, Cindy can duck from attacks while carrying the injured and Mark is able to move heavy objects that otherwise require two or more players.

 Regional differences

-For the North American version of the game, the 'ad-libs' from the first game were removed.
-Subsequently, only when a character used the analog stick or made a request did they make a noise.
-If an ad-lib was attempted, no sounds were made, negatively affecting gameplay.
-If a player attempts to tell another that they are poisoned, the chances the message would be noticed are low if they are in the middle of combat.
+In the North American version of the game, the 'ad-libs' from the first game were removed; characters only made noise when the player used the analog stick or made a request.
 The Japanese release features full voices, while the European version features voices, but without text.

-The Japanese version features Japanese subtitles for the cutscenes while the characters retain the use of English, as with previous Biohazard titles.
-Because of the character variety, this leads to a strange continuation where the Japanese subtitles read as having all the characters saying the same thing in some situations.
+The Japanese version features Japanese subtitles for the cutscenes, but as with previous Biohazard titles, the characters retain the use of English.
+Due to the variety of characters, this can lead to a strange continuity in which the Japanese subtitles read as having all the characters saying the same thing in some situations.

 The minor character, "Linda", is called "Rinda" in the Japanese version.
 In Japan, the game ran on the KDDI MMBB service.
 In the United States, this service was swapped out for the Sega Network Application Package.
-Because of this change, several features were removed from the NTSC/PAL versions, including private messaging, advanced search options, and special options to limit the rankings to find specific ranks.
+Because of this change, several features were removed from the NTSC/PAL versions, including private messaging, advanced search options, and special search filter options.